All Episodes

 What's going on?

-Well, in reality, it's the exact opposite.
+When in reality, it's the exact opposite.

 Very little blood.

-And once he brought these uh to Ken Starr, he was pretty much shot in this stonewalled at every turn, and he wasn't allowed to investigate any further, and so he quit the case.
+And once he brought these to Ken Starr, he was pretty much shot in his stonewall at every turn.

-And also you've got like the FBI.
+And also, you've got like the FBI.

-They misstated all of the key witnesses uh statements like Patrick Nolton, who um was harassed by the SBI and who is actually there at Fort Fort Marcy Park at 4 30 on the day that Vince Foster died and saw another car there that was not Vince Foster's Vince Foster drove a gray or silver uh eighty eight car, and the car that he saw was a red car.
+They misstated all of the key witnesses' statements like Patrick Nolton, who was harassed by the FBI and who was actually there at Fort Marcy Park at 4.30 on the day that Vince Foster died and saw another car there that was not Vince Foster's.

 Go ahead.